jordansaker/Fuel-Log-API/README.md

 ## R7    Third Party Services

 This API application was created using the Flask web framework, which is a Python module that allows common interface between web servers and web applications.
-Because Flask was originally developed to have a small and easy-to-extend core: it's seen as a microframework and doesn't come with an Object Relational Manager (ORM) or other features listed below. [(pythonbasics.org, 2021)](./docs/references.md#R7.1).
+Because Flask was originally developed to have a small and easy-to-extend core: it's seen as a microframework and have out of the box features such as Object Relational Manager (ORM) or other features listed below. [(pythonbasics.org, 2021)](./docs/references.md#R7.1).
 Here are some of the third party services that were used to fully implement the API.

 ### SQLAlchemy